iervopersia-a11y/ClickForge/README.md

 # ClickForge
-A new way to create YouTube Thumbnaila
+A new way to create YouTube Thumbnails